 Essay: The social influence approach

 The social influence approach applied by social psychologists in relation to explaining engagement in collective violence, it poses some methodological challenges.
-For instance, the notion of compliance poses a challenge to document in such a way that even in absent of Nazi Germany authority or even when Himmler gave stoppage order other junior officials continued killing of the Jews (Blass 2002).
-Thus it becomes had to affirm whether it falls in other category of social influence mechanisms, since at this point it’s clear that compliance is not the primary mechanism causing persons to commit this collective crime (Blass 2002; Macmaster 2004).
+For instance, the notion of compliance poses a challenge to document in such a way that even in the absence of Nazi Germany’s authority or even when Himmler gave a stoppage order, other junior officials continued killing the Jews (Blass 2002).
+Thus, it has to affirm whether it falls into another category of social influence mechanisms since, at this point, it’s clear that compliance is not the primary mechanism causing persons to commit this collective crime (Blass 2002; Macmaster 2004).

 According to Levi (1973), he states that in cases of collective violence such as Shoa, the important issues is to prevent or restraining the violence, since producing violence does not in any way mean promoting it actively.
 This argument depict that crime is the preferred human response in unconstrained government: attributed to failure of liberal governance.